Reddy-Priya-Pedhannavari/The_Final_Treasure_Unity/README.md

 ---

 ## Requirements
-Unity Engine (recommended version: specify your Unity version) C#
+  * Unity Engine (Recommended version: Please specify your Unity version, e.g., 2021.3 LTS)
+  * C# (Compatible with Unity's scripting environment)
+  * Optional: ShaderLab support for custom shaders

 ---

 ## License

-State your license (MIT, GPL, or "All rights reserved", etc.)
+This project is licensed under the MIT License.
+See the LICENSE file for details.
+Copyright (c) 2025 Reddy-Priya-Pedhannavari

 ---

 ## Contact

-Your name or team, email address, or link to your GitHub profile for questions.
+Created and maintained by [RPriya234.](https://github.com/Reddy-Priya-Pedhannavari) For questions or feedback, please open an issue or contact directly.

 ---